tocco/tocco-docs/framework/architecture/businessunit/hierarchical-business-units.rst

 Configure a hierarchical business unit structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hierarchical business unit structures can easyily be configured by setting the relation ``relParent`` and ``relChildren``
+Hierarchical business unit structures can easily be configured by setting the relation ``relParent`` and ``relChildren``
 correctly on the business unit entities.

 Add relation ``relHierarchy_business_unit``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is necessary to add relation to the business unit for each entity model which should be applied to the hierarchical business unit handling.
+It is necessary to add a relation to the business unit for each entity model which should be applied to the hierarchical business unit handling.
 It is important to name the relation something different than `relBusiness_unit`.
 Otherwise the `counter fragment` creates a counter for each business unit for that entity model which is not desired.